Find out what your child will be learning this term in Reception.

 Children will learn to:

 Every day we have problem solving, reasoning and numeracy activities.
-We will continue to teach the children to recognise, say and use numbers in the correct order.
-The children will be exploring mathematical vocabulary such as more and less, tall and short, before and next etc. We will learn how to copy and make repeating patterns, make sets of different objects and discuss the methods used.
-We will be exploring and talking about 2D shapes and their properties.
-The children will start to learn basic practical adding and taking away, and we will encourage the children to explain their methods of calculation.
-Please take any opportunity to reinforce number recognition, counting and basic practical adding and taking away.
+We are continuing to teach the children to recognise, say and use numbers in the correct order.
+We are also learning to count in 2s, and 10s.
+We are exploring mathematical vocabulary such as more and less, tall and short, before and next etc. We are learning to copy and make repeating patterns, make sets of different objects and discuss the methods used.
+We are exploring and talking about 2D and 3D shapes and their properties.

 Past and Present, People, Culture and Communities, The Natural World